WHAT IS THE DIFFERENCE BETWEEN MAGARI AND FORSE?

 How magari is different from forse, then?

 While “forse” has a neutral connotation, “magari” entails a sense of excitement and hopefulness.
-If you use magari, in place of forse, you are excited for that possibility, you wish that to happen.
+If you use magari, in place of forse, you are excited about that possibility.
+You wish that to happen.

 The Italian word magari stems from the ancient Greek word makarios, meaning positive, happy, positive.